-British Sign Language Buddies
+British Sign Language Buddies (Years 3-6)

 Are responsible for keeping the school's technological equipment safely stored and accessible for all classes.
 They provide support in each class for their peers and staff with computing.
 They promote e-safety across the school.

 These children help their younger peers with weekly times table and spellings practice.
 They also read with younger children and foster a love of books.

 Help children use our electronic scanning system to check their library books in and out as well as organising the Library so that it looks beautiful and inviting for children to spend time in.